Shelf Reflection’s 2024 Reading Challenge

 I’ve listed the books I plan to read for each one and will link my book reviews as I read them.
 Part of the fun is searching around to see what books will fit for each one.

-Feel free to share your ideas in the comments.
+Feel free to share your ideas in the comments or join the Facebook Group to connect to the reading challenge community.
 If you get stuck on a prompt you can message me for some suggestions as well.

 I would love if you joined me in this challenge and shared it with your friends!